 2. If employees choose the "in lieu of" day off option, such day would have to be asked for by the employee and approved by management before it can be taken (just like PTO).
 Such "in lieu of" days must be taken before PTO is used.
 It is up to the employee to keep track of their "in lieu of" days.
-All such "in lieu of" days will be cashed out at the straight time rate at the end of the same Port payroll calendar year in which they were earned. (e.g., all 'in lieu of" days earned in 2008 will be cashed out at end of the Port's payroll calendar year for 2008.)
+All such "in lieu of" days will be cashed out at the straight time rate at the end of the same Port payroll calendar year in which they were earned, with the exception of Thanksgiving and Native American Heritage Day, which may be carried over into the next payroll calendar year. (e.g., all 'in lieu of' days earned in 2008 will be cashed out at end of the Port's payroll calendar year for 2008.)